The Seventh Veil: Reception

+Box office

 Filmed on a relatively low budget of under £100,000, the film was the biggest British box-office success of its year.
 According to Kinematograph Weekly the "biggest winners" at the box office in 1945 Britain were The Seventh Veil, with Madonna of the Seven Moons, Arsenic and Old Lace and Meet Me in St Louis among the runner-ups.
+UK income was a reported £253,000.

+Kinematograph Weekly called The Seventh Veil, Madonna of the Seven Moons, They Were Sisters and I'll Be Your Sweetheart "four dazzling examples of the box office wizardry of (Gainsborough) Ostrer."

+In South America the film grossed $363,000 by May 1947.
 By February 1948, its box-office receipts were over £2 million worldwide.

 In 2004, the British Film Institute compiled a list of the 100 biggest UK cinematic hits of all time based on audience figures, as opposed to gross takings.
 The Seventh Veil placed 10th in this list with an estimated attendance of 17.9 million people.

+Critical

 The film was entered into the 1946 Cannes Film Festival.
 It won an Academy Award for Best Original Screenplay (for Sydney and Muriel Box) that same year.

 Pauline Kael called The Seventh Veil "a rich, portentous mixture of Beethoven, Chopin, kitsch, and Freud," adding that "[a]ll this nonsense is highly entertaining: maybe, with a few veils stripped away, most of us have a fantasist inside who gobbles up this sadomasochistic sundae, with its culture sauce."

 Looking back at the movie and its reception, Todd said, "It was the film that had everything — a bit of Pygmalion, a bit of Trilby, a bit of Cinderella.
 Apart from all that it's an intriguing psychological drama and was one of the first films to have a hero who was cruel.
 Most male stars up to then had been honest, kind, upstanding, good-looking men that the female star was supposed to feel safe and secure with for the rest of her life when they finally got together at the end of the film.
 Not so with our smash hit.
 The men saw me as a victim and the women thrilled to Mason's power and cruelty, as women have thrilled to this since the world began, however much they deny it..."

 Adaptations

 On 5 October 1946, This Is Hollywood presented The Seventh Veil.
 Ray Milland and Ann Todd starred in the adaptation.

-The Seventh Veil was also presented by the Lux Radio Theatre on September 15, 1947, starring Joseph Cotten and Ida Lupino; and then on December 13, 1948, now starring Ingrid Bergman and Robert Montgomery.
+The Seventh Veil was also presented by the Lux Radio Theatre on 15 September 1947, starring Joseph Cotten and Ida Lupino; and then on 13 December 1948, now starring Ingrid Bergman and Robert Montgomery.

 Another version was broadcast by Philip Morris Playhouse on 3 February 1952.
 The 30-minute adaptation starred David Niven and University of Oklahoma student Edrita Pokorny.

 In 1951, Ann Todd, Leo Genn (playing the Mason role), and Herbert Lom appeared in a stage adaptation of the same title in London.